Simran-ch/Infotact_Project_02/README.md

 ## Infotact_Project_02
-### Developed a personalized book recommendation system that suggests similar books based on user input using both machine learning and real-time API data.
+### Developed a hybrid book recommendation system that suggests similar books based on user input using both machine learning and real-time API data.

 ---